arangodb/arangodb/Documentation/Books/Manual/Architecture/StorageEngines.md

 speed up performance.
 RocksDB uses document-level locks allowing for concurrent writes.
 Writes do not block reads.
 Reads do not block writes.

-The engine must be selected for the whole server / cluster.
-It is not possible to mix engines.
-The transaction handling and write-ahead-log format in the individual engines is very different and therefore cannot be mixed.

-## RocksDB

 ### Advantages

 RocksDB is a very flexible engine that can be configured for various use cases.

-The main advantages of RocksDB are
+The main advantages of RocksDB are:

 - document-level locks
 - support for large data-sets